MicroEJ/docs/PlatformDeveloperGuide/architectureChangelog.rst

    ``LLMJVM_IMPL_initialize()``, ``LLMJVM_IMPL_vmTaskStarted()``, or
    ``LLMJVM_IMPL_shutdown()`` fails.
 Previously the generic error code ``LLMJVM_E_MAIN_THREAD_ALLOC (-5)`` was returned.
--  Added automatic heap consumption monitoring when option ``com.microej.runtime.debug.heap.monitoring.enabled`` is set to ``true``
+-  Added automatic heap consumption fing when option ``com.microej.runtime.debug.heap.monitoring.enabled`` is set to ``true``
 -  Fixed some parts of ``LLMJVM_checkIntegrity()`` code were embedded even if not called
--  [Multi] Fixed potential crash during the call of ``LLMJVM_checkIntegrity`` when analyzing a corrupted Java stack (make this function robust to object references with an invalid memory address)
+-  [Multi] - Fixed potential crash during the call of ``LLMJVM_checkIntegrity`` when analyzing a corrupted Java stack (make this function robust to object references with an invalid memory address)